Cross-country skiing at the 2006 Winter Olympics – Women's 15 kilometre pursuit

+Background

+The defending Olympic gold medalist, Beckie Scott, and silver medalist Kateřina Neumannová both qualified for the event.
+The bronze medalist, Viola Bauer, did not qualify.
+Marit Bjørgen was the overall leader in the World Cup standings prior to the Olympics.
+Yuliya Chepalova was the 2005 world champion.

+The race

-Yuliya Chepalova was the reigning World Champion in the event, while Canadian Beckie Scott won the 10 km pursuit at the 2002 Olympics.
-However, neither were in the medals here; Kristina Šmigun and Kateřina Neumannová were neck-and-neck coming into the stadium, but Šmigun was the quickest through the last straight and won by 1.9 seconds.
+Kristina Šmigun and Kateřina Neumannová were neck-and-neck coming into the stadium, but Šmigun was the quickest through the last straight and won by 1.9 seconds.
 Russia's Yevgeniya Medvedeva-Arbuzova took bronze.

 In 2014, the Estonian Olympic Committee was notified by the IOC that one of Šmigun's samples from the 2006 Turin Games had been retested with a positive result.
 On 24 October 2016, the World Anti-Doping Agency Athletes' Commission stated that Šmigun faces a Court of Arbitration for Sport hearing before the end of October.
 If Šmigun were to be stripped of her gold, Kateřina Neumannová of Czech Republic could be elevated to gold in the 15 km pursuit event.

 Results

 The pursuit consisted of a 7.5 kilometre section raced in the classical style, followed by a 7.5 kilometre portion raced freestyle.
-In between, the sections, each skier took time (approximately 30 seconds) to 'pit', changing their skis.
+In between, the sections, each skier took time to 'pit', changing their skis.